-- 5. Additional public parking was constructed in 2017 behind the Douglas Library funded by a successful Small Town Economic Assistance Program (STEAP) grant application.
-This parking is connected to and shared with the adjacent private commercial parking spaces through a permanent easement agreement. - 6.
-In 2016, the Town applied for and was awarded a Local Transportation Capital Improvement Program (LOTCIP) grant to construct the Church Street sidewalks which are partially located in the Hebron Green area. - 7.
-In 2015, the Planning and Zoning Commission approved the Mixed-Use Overlay District (MUOD) over the entire Hebron Green District to encourage higher density and mixed-use development. - 8.
+- 6. In 2016, the Town applied for and was awarded a Local Transportation Capital Improvement Program (LOTCIP) grant to construct the Church Street sidewalks which are partially located in the Hebron Green area. - In 2015, the Planning and Zoning Commission approved the Mixed-Use Overlay District (MUOD) over the entire Hebron Green District to encourage higher density and mixed-use development. - 8.
 In 2019, the Planning and Zoning Commission approved phase one of a mixed-use development on the Toomey property utilizing the MUOD and Village District regulations. - 9.
 In 2021, a mixed-use development was approved at 14 Main Street in the Hebron Green District utilizing the MUOD and Village District regulations which restored and reused two historic buildings and approved an additional building. - 10.
 In 2022, the Town was awarded a STEAP grant to construct a pedestrian bridge from the Douglas Library parking lot to Pendleton Drive, including new sidewalks and lighting.

 This will serve as an important connection between these two business areas.

-In recognition of the 300-year history that has transpired at this location, and in respect to the legacy of the historic landmarks that has been passed down to the present, the following goals, policies, and action items have been established.
+In recognition of the 300 years of history that have transpired at this location, and in respecting the legacy of the historic landmarks which are passed down to the present, the following goals, policies, and action items have been established.